-I used to use fan-fiction to trail ideas I had for books I intended on writing one day.
+I used to use fan-fiction to trial ideas I had for books I intended on writing one day.
 As my fics just featured the members of My Chemical Romance it was easy to slot them in as the characters for original story ideas.
 People read fics for the same reason they watch remakes; it’s familiar.
 It worked!

 When you brand it as fan-fiction, you can get readers who will get invested in the tale.
-Although the story was never originally a fic, it was a great device for getting a feel for how it would go and if it’s something people would actually read or enjoy.
+Although the story was never originally a fan-fic, it was a great device for getting a feel for how it would go and if it’s something people would actually read or enjoy.

 4. Constructive Criticism